MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-analyze-in-excel.md

 ### Sign in to Power BI
-Although you’re signed in to Power BI in your browser, the first time you open a new .ODC file in Excel you may be asked to sign in to Power BI with your Power BI account.
+Although you’re signed in to Power BI in your browser, the first time you open a new Excel file in Excel you may be asked to sign in to Power BI with your Power BI account.
 This authenticates the connection from Excel to Power BI.

 ### Users with multiple Power BI accounts
 Some users have multiple Power BI accounts.
 If that's you, you might be signed in to Power BI with one account, but your other account has access to the dataset being used in Analyze in Excel.
 In that case, you might see a **Forbidden** error, or a sign-in failure when attempting to access a dataset that's being used in an Analyze in Excel workbook.